Texas Ranger Division: History

+Since the Rangers merged with the Texas Department of Public Safety (DPS), they slowly became less of the "frontier lawmen" they were before.
+Hollywood however, popularized the 'wild west' image with shows such as "The Lone Ranger," which drastically raised the Rangers popularity with the public.
+The focus was shifted away from the mistakes of the past and restored the image of the Rangers being noble public servants and romanticized the lifestyle.
+The television show, "The Lone Ranger" and later films demonstrated an appreciation for the purpose of having the Rangers and what the Rangers intend to fight for, protecting and serving the public.

 1919 Canales investigation

 On January 31, 1919, the Joint Committee of the Senate and the House convened at the state capitol in Austin, Texas, to begin an investigation of the Texas Rangers.
 The investigation was prompted by José Tomás Canales, a state representative from Brownsville, Texas.
 Canales filed 19 charges against the Texas Rangers and declared a state of emergency as a result of the violent policing practices that he alleged were routinely used by the state force against Mexican Americans and Mexican nationals living along the US-Mexico border.
 The final report acknowledged that there had been misconduct, recommended the force be reconstructed and reduced in size, and that certain policies be enacted to govern Ranger activity.
 Canales felt that while the outcome was not ideal, the effort was a success, because the public was now aware of the Rangers activities.
 Canales also introduced a piece of legislation, House Bill 5, which proposed reorganizing the Texas Rangers and increasing the minimum qualifications and pay.

 From January 31 to February 13, 1919, the committee heard testimony from people across the state, including victims of state violence, witnesses or surviving relatives, and members of the Texas Rangers.
 The Texas State Library and Archives Commission has preserved the full transcript of the investigation, which consists of over 1600 pages of testimony and evidence.

 The testimony revealed many issues within the Texas Rangers and highlighted several high-profile cases of abuse.
 For example, in January 1918, a group consisting of Texas Rangers belonging to Company B and four local ranchers executed 15 innocent Mexican men and boys in Porvenir, a small community in West Texas.
 In the aftermath, Texas Ranger Captain James Monroe Fox falsified official reports to Adjutant General James Harley to claim that the Porvenir residents had fired on the group of Rangers.
 Fox would later amend his statements and ultimately resigned under pressure in 1918.
 However, other Texas Rangers involved in the massacre remained on the force.